-- 1. Receipts, which do not completely describe the actual item, shall have computer codes, which can be verified by contacting the store at which the merchandise was purchased. - 2.
+- Receipts, which do not completely describe the actual item, shall have computer codes, which can be verified by contacting the store at which the merchandise was purchased. - 2.
 All receipts from purchases at retail establishments shall be machine dated by the establishment.
 Hand dated retail store receipts are not acceptable. - 3.
 Affidavits, Statements of Fact and oral statements shall not be accepted as evidence of inventory.
-Only purchase invoices or retail receipts as described in this section shall be accepted and constitute evidence of inventory. - 4.
-Inventory invoices for infant formula shall only be accepted from those wholesalers, distributors and manufacturers listed on Maryland's Authorized Infant Formula & Medical Foods Supplier Directory.
+Only purchase invoices or retail receipts as described in this section shall be accepted and constitute evidence of inventory. - Inventory invoices for infant formula shall only be accepted from those wholesalers, distributors, and retailers listed on Maryland's Authorized Vendor Infant Formula Supplier Directory.